-- either, we will only transfer your personal data to a country within the EEA where there are adequate data protection regulations or where the UK has issued regulations confirming that the country to which we transfer the Personal Data ensures an adequate level of protection for the Data Subjects rights and freedoms. - Or, where we use certain service providers, depending on the circumstances, the use of personal data may involve a transfer outside of the UK or EEA where there are less robust data protection laws.
-Any such transfer will be done where appropriate safeguards have been put in place.
+- either, we will only transfer your personal data to a country within the EEA where there are adequate data protection regulations or where the UK has issued regulations confirming that the country to which we transfer the Personal Data ensures an adequate level of protection for the Data Subjects rights and freedoms. - Or, where we use certain service providers, we may use specific contracts approved for use in the UK which give personal data the same protection it has in the UK.